On the Cut Locus of Submanifolds of a Finsler Manifold: Preliminaries on Finsler Geometry

-By the Hopf-Rinow theorem (\cite[Theorem 3.21]{Ohta2021}), a Finsler manifold $(M, F)$ is forward (resp. backward) complete if and only if given any two points $p, q \in M$ there exists a geodesic joining $p$ to $q$ (resp. $q$ to $p$).
-In particular, for a forward (or backward) complete Finsler manifold, the domain of definition of $\gamma_{\mathbf{v}}$ can be taken to be $[0, \infty)$.
-Throughout this article, we shall assume $(M, F)$ to be a forward complete Finsler manifold, unless otherwise mentioned.
+A Finsler manifold $(M, F)$ is said to be \emph{forward complete} if for all $\mathbf{v} \in TM$, the geodesic $\gamma_{\mathbf{v}}$ is defined for all time $[0, \infty)$.
+We say $(M, F)$ is \emph{backward complete} if $(M, \bar{F})$ is forward complete.
+By the Hopf-Rinow theorem \cite[Theorem 3.21]{Ohta2021}, if a Finsler manifold $(M, F)$ is forward or backward complete, then given any two points $p, q \in M$ there exists a minimizer with respect to $F$, and another (possibly distinct) minimizer with respect to $\bar{F}$ joining $p$ to $q$.
+As mentioned in the introduction, throughout this article, we shall assume $(M, F)$ to be a forward complete Finsler manifold, unless otherwise stated.

 \begin{defn} The \emph{exponential map} at a point $p \in M$ is defined as $\exp_p(\mathbf{v}) = \gamma_{\mathbf{v}}(1)$ for any $\mathbf{v} \in T_p M$, where $\gamma_{\mathbf{v}} : [0,\infty) \rightarrow M$ is the unique geodesic starting at $p$ in the direction of $\mathbf{v}$. \end{defn}